What is ULTRAcel?

 The results from these treatments are variable, depending on the original quality of the skin and degree of damage to be treated.
 The skin will begin to feel smoother and tighter even after the first treatment.
 Results from the treatment will continue to improve for up to six months, increasing with additional treatments.
 Most patients need 1-3 treatments for maximum result.

 As with most aesthetic treatments, ULTRAcel should be avoided if you are pregnant or breastfeeding.
 It is also not suitable if you have a pacemaker or implantable defibrillator (or certain metal implants).
 If the microneedling modality is being used this is not suitable if you are on blood thinners, have a bleeding disorder, active skin infection or allergy to local anaesthetic cream.

 What are the risks and potential side effects?

 Depending on the treatment chosen by your and your medical professional, you can resume your normal daily routine the same day.
 Swelling and redness of the skin with the non-invasive treatments (GFR and FUS) can occur but is usually short-lived.
 After microneedling there will be redness of the skin that lasts 12-24 hours for most people, but can be present for up to a week depending on your current skin health and healing.
 Bruising can also occur.

 With GFR and FUS you can return to your normal activities immediately.
 After the FRM microneedling treatment it may be up to 3 days before normal activities are resumed, depending on how quickly your skin settles.
 As always, it is important to protect your skin with sunscreen.

-Please note: All treatments in the Fitzgerald Private Clinic are carried out by highly skilled and fully registered Doctors and Nurses.
+Please note: All treatments in the Fitzgerald Private Clinic are carried out by certified skin therapists, and overseen by fully registered Medical Professionals.
 A consultation is carried out prior to all treatments and procedures to ensure the safest possible outcomes.